Playtech Advances Share Buyback Program to Support Employee Incentives - TipRanks.com

 More about Playtech

-Playtech, founded in 1999 and listed on the London Stock Exchange, is a leading technology company in the gambling industry.
-It provides business intelligence-driven gambling software, services, content, and platform technology across various product verticals such as casino, live casino, sports betting, bingo, and poker.
-Playtech is known for its omni-channel gambling technology through its Playtech ONE platform, which integrates data-driven marketing, single wallet functionality, CRM, and responsible gambling solutions.
+Founded in 1999, Playtech is a leading technology company in the gambling industry, listed on the London Stock Exchange.
+It provides business intelligence-driven gambling software, services, content, and platform technology across popular product verticals such as casino, live casino, sports betting, bingo, and poker.
+Playtech is known for its omni-channel gambling technology through its integrated platform, Playtech ONE, which offers data-driven marketing, single wallet functionality, CRM, and responsible gambling solutions.
+The company partners with leading brands in regulated markets, providing technology on a B2B basis to online and retail operators, land-based casino groups, and government-sponsored entities.